Israel-Gaza cease-fire holds, but it's a fragile peace as both sides dubiously claim success

 Overnight in east Jerusalem, one of the places where the 11 days of violence kicked off, fireworks lit up the night sky.

-But on Friday, there was a sense that the long-festering issues still hadn't been solved.
+But on Friday, new clashes between Palestinian protesters and Israeli police highlighted the fact that long-festering issues still hadn't been resolved.
+As Williams explained from inside Gaza, two groups of people still fervently believe that the same piece of land is their country, but one group is much more powerful militarily, and only that group currently has a country to call its own.

-Israel's Defense Minister Benny Gantz lauded his country's bombing campaign, claiming it had made "achievements unprecedented in their scale, precision and strategic significance for the struggle with terrorist organizations in Gaza."
+Israel's Defense Minister Benny Gantz lauded his nation's bombing campaign, claiming it had made "achievements unprecedented in their scale, precision and strategic significance for the struggle with terrorist organizations in Gaza."

 The exact terms of the cease-fire haven't been made public, but Hamas claimed it had received assurances that Israeli security forces would not enter the revered al-Aqsa mosque in Jerusalem again, and that the looming eviction of Palestinian families from the Sheikh Jarrah neighborhood in east Jerusalem by Israeli settlers wouldn't happen.